Dictionnaire étymologique de l'ancien français: Properties

-The DEAF can be typologised as a descriptive dictionary of Old French focussing more on linguistic than on traditional philological aspects.
+The DEAF can be categorised as a descriptive dictionary of Old French focussing more on linguistic than on traditional philological aspects.
 However it systematically includes encyclopedic information in semantic analysis and above all by providing a great number of citations serving to illustrate and corroborate senses given in (usually scholastic) definitions.
 In etymological and semantic argument the authors take special care to explicate statements and to cite existing viewpoints.
-In-depth lexicological analysis and systematic exploitation of tertiary sources attest to the methodological legacy of the Französisches etymologsiches Wörterbuch (FEW) by Walter von Wartburg carried on in the DEAF, the more so as DEAF-founder Kurt Baldinger was one of von Wartburg's scholars and a longtime FEW staff member.
+In-depth lexicological analysis and systematic exploitation of tertiary sources attest to the methodological legacy of the Französisches etymologisches Wörterbuch (FEW) by Walter von Wartburg carried on in the DEAF, the more so as DEAF-founder Kurt Baldinger was one of von Wartburg's scholars and a longtime FEW staff member.

 The lexicographical concept of the DEAF aims at exhaustive processing of all kinds of available sources such as medieval literary and non-literary texts (primary sources), dictionaries (tertiary sources) as well as contemporary special language glossaries, treatises etc. (secondary sources).
 As a rule all primary sources used in the DEAF for text evidence are dated and located.
 The resulting collection of filing cards ('slips') counts 1.5 million units referring to 12 million sources, each stating, as a minimum, a headword (lemma) and the respective word meaning.
 Based on this collection the DEAF nomenclature (macrostructure) counts roughly 85′000 entries grouped by word families in order to emphasise their etymological relationship.
 The lemmatised form of the headword is provided by the immediate Old French descendant of the etymon.
 Old French being particularly well attested the DEAF taps into a large pool of text evidence to gather, analyse and corroborate lexicographic data.

 DEAF microstructure (internal structure of dictionary articles) starts with an etymological discussion consisting of fluent sentences which allows for an easy approach to the otherwise elliptically condensed ’word biography’ a typical DEAF article showcases.
 Besides critical investigation and identifying of the etymon which includes neighbour languages, this section gives a brief description of the individual word history and discusses controversial viewpoints.
 The third section renders graphical variants with correspondent references and is followed by the semantic description making up the core of each article: the phrastic or Aristotelian (genus-differentia) definition first gives a generic term the meaning of which is then narrowed by adding distinctive properties until the full meaning of the word in question is clarified.
 The definition is flanked by at least one piece of text evidence illustrating the given meaning, a notable specificity of the DEAF being that it provides reference dating throughout the articles and makes these indications available by the bias of standardised acronymes leading to the correspondent entry in the DEAF bibliography (DEAFBibl, DEAFBiblél).